 To get an idea of how a quiz works as a lead magnet try taking the quiz on Ramit Sethi’s home page:

-But lead magnet quizzes can be used for much more than lead generation.
+But lead magnet quizzes can be used for much more than

 You can also use them to gain valuable information about your subscriber’s interests.